How To get thereHow To get there Free Things To DoFree Things To Do

 As we said Santiago is the central hub of the country, and as they say all roads lead to Rome, or in this case Santiago.

-You can fly in to Santiago’s Arturo Merino Benítez International Airport.
-It’s located about 17km from the city, from here take a collectivo leaving roughly every 15 minutes going to the Pajaritos metro stop for $5US.
+You can fly into Santiago’s Arturo Merino Benítez International Airport.
+It’s located about 17 km from the city, from here Take a collectivo leaving roughly every 15 minutes and going to the Pajaritos metro stop for $5US.
 Then it’s only a short metro ride to downtown.

-We should mention, to use the metro or bus system in Santiago you’ll need to buy a bip! card.
-The card will cost you $2000 CHP, but comes with $1500 travel credit.
+We should mention, that to use the metro or bus system in Santiago you’ll need to buy a bip! card.
+The card will cost you $2000 CHP but comes with a $1500 travel credit.

-This will be very useful if you plan spending a couple of days in Santiago.
+This will be very useful if you plan to spend a couple of days in Santiago.
 Just bear in mind, there are 3 different tariffs depending on the time of day:

 Normal (6.30-7am, 9am-6pm and 8-8.44pm) $660